YaPlusDePQ/projet_info_preing_2_MI3/README.md

 Then the script will execute the command gnuplot to display the graphs

 The script will remove at the end the temporary files created during the execution of the main.sh (tmp0 and tmp1 where the , is replaced by ; and the files of the location)

+# C
+The user have to choose a sorting mode (abr, avl or tab) and the c will operate according to that the .c program will take as an input the file entered after the -f and will return an output file (which will be an input file for gnuplot)

+## AVL/ABR :
+Its a sorting according to binary trees
+The
+## TAB :